hrishioa/lumentis/README.md

 3. Answer some questions about themes and audience.
 4. Pick what you like from the generated outline.
 5. Wait for your docs to be written up!
-6. Get something ready to deploy to [Vercel](https://vercel.com) with no changes.
+6. [Deploy your docs to Vercel](https://vercel.com/docs/deployments/overview) by pushing your folder and following the guide.

 ## Examples